williamdjting/productbc-buildathon/README.md

+# We won 1st place in this hackathon :)

 # buildathon-project

 AEO (Answer Engine Optimization) toolkit — classify, improve, and compare articles for answer engine discoverability.
 Available as both a CLI and a web UI.